asimihsan/Rill/README.markdown

 BUGS
 ----

--   On file rotation if we use a version of tail that does not support the '--follow=name' flag we will fail to pick up the new log contents.
+-   On file rotation if we use a version of tail that does not support the '--follow=name' flag (Solaris, BusyBox Linux) we will fail to pick up the new log contents.
 Fix is to start a total of three libssh2 sessions for a given tap that requires tailing
     -   The first is the regular tail.
     -   The second is an empty session, doing nothing and twiddling its thumbs.
     -   The third is an infinite while [[ 1 ]] sleep 1 that uses 'ls -i' to get the inode number of the file.
 If it changes: